gatsbyjs/api.gatsbyjs.org/README.md

 ```

 The `.env.EXAMPLE` file contains a list of `env` variables used in various locations throughout the repository.
 Set each variable's value per your environment setup and credentials in `.env`.

+If you are an employee at Gatsby, you can find values for these env vars in 1Password in the Engineering (read only) vault.

 | Name                    | Description                                                      |
 | ----------------------- | ---------------------------------------------------------------- |